HomerReid/meep_adjoint/docs/Overview/index.rst

 **********************************************************************

-This page offers a quick introduction to the theory and practice of :py:mod:`meep_adjoint`, beginning with a basic backgrounder on adjoint methods in general, then considering some representative design-optimization problems and outlining typical workflows for tackling in :mod:`meep_adjoint`.
+This page offers a quick introduction to the theory and practice of :mod:`meep_adjoint`, beginning with a basic backgrounder on adjoint methods in general, then considering some representative design-optimization problems and outlining typical workflows for tackling in :mod:`meep_adjoint`.